ecky-l/qemu-guest-agent/README.md

 # Docker image for qemu-guest-agent

-This docker image provides the qemu-guest-agent based on alpine.
+This docker image provides the qemu-guest-agent based on centos.

 # How to build